 At present, available dosimetry records do not consistently provide individual dosimeter results for all of the early years.
 Therefore, it is often necessary to estimate the dosimeter exchange frequency for some or all of the period from 1951 to 1976.
 Table 6-3 provides an estimate based on major job category.
-If an individual's job assignment cannot be determined, the most frequent dosimeter exchange used during that year must be assumed.
+If an individual's job assignment cannot be determined, the most frequent dosimeter exchange used during that year should be assumed.
 This assumption is favorable to claimants.

 Once the estimated exchange frequency has been established, the number of zero readings must be estimated.
 For the majority of the time, estimates of zero readings can be obtained using actual or inferred data in relation to reported doses and reported zeros from the dosimetry files.
 If the number of zero measurements cannot be determined from the record, determination of the missed dose becomes more complex.
 When only summary dose is known, the number of zero doses can be estimated based on the dose level and the monthly, quarterly, or annual limits for that year and the number of possible zero monitoring intervals.
 This would be the situation, for example, if an individual received a cumulative dose of 2,140 mrem in a given year at a facility that had a monthly monitoring frequency and where the maximum permissible exposure limit was 1,000 mrem/mo.
-The minimum number of missed dose months would be 9, and the minimum would be zero because the dose could have been received evenly throughout the year.
+The minimum number of months in which this dose could have been received is 3.
+Therefore, the maximum number of missed dose months would be 9, and the minimum would be zero because the dose could have been received evenly throughout the year.
 The central estimated number of months should be the median, or 5; however, the upper bound would be 9 (NIOSH 2006).